KxSystems/hdf5/README.md

 If your use case requires the above functionality to be available, please open an issue [here](https://github.com/KxSystems/hdf5/issues).
 If you are capable, please consider contributing to the project.

+## Threaded/Concurrent Access

+Please view this [HDF5 FAQ article](https://portal.hdfgroup.org/display/knowledge/Questions+about+thread-safety+and+concurrent+access#Questionsaboutthread-safetyandconcurrentaccess-thread-safety) that explains when you can use threads (e.g. peach) or concurrently process files from multiple instances.

+By default, our releases are not built with multi-thread support.
+Please download the source from our release page in order to build against your HDF5 library with threading enabled if you wish to avail of that functionality.
+It is recommended to use the standard non-thread safe version of hdf5 when not wishing to use multiple threads.

 ## Documentation

 Documentation outlining the functionality available for this interface can be found [here](https://code.kx.com/q/interfaces/hdf5).